prikhi/crypto-portfolio/README.md

 It currently:

-* Reads my cointracking.info Trades from a CSV
+* Reads my cointracking.info Trades from a CSV.
-* Streams the current price of ETH in USD from GDAX
+* Streams the current USD price of each coin from GDAX.
-* Streams the current prices of each of my coins from Binance
+* Streams the current ETH or BTC prices of each of my coins from Binance.
-* Shows the amount, cost, value, % change & gains for each coin.
+* Shows an Ethereum Gains table: the amount, cost, value, % change, & gains for any altcoins I've traded with ETH, with totals in both ETH & USD.
-* Shows the total cost, value, & gains for altcoin portfolio, in ETH & USD.
+* Shows a USD Gains table: the amount, cost, value, % change, & gains for every coin I've traded, earned, & spent.
 * Shows a list of all Trades, Income, Expenses, & Transfers.

 ![The User Interface of the Crypto Portfolio Program, Showing a Table of Costs, Values, and Gains for Several Cryptocurrencies](http://bugs.sleepanarchy.com/projects/crypto-portfolio/repository/revisions/master/entry/screenshot.png "KSP Automation Screenshot")